cerebral-technology/alexmill.github.io/posts/_posts/2018-04-21-applied-machine-learning-conference-best-predictive-model.md

 ## Model Exploration

 Since we only had around 350 total days of training data, my first inclination was to use a simple linear model.
-While fancy methods like neural networks have received a lot of attention lately, I knew from experience and a talk by Andrew Ng that deep learning models really only show their true value when trained on massive amounts of data.
+While fancy methods like neural networks have received a lot of attention lately, I knew from experience that deep learning models really only show their true value when trained on massive amounts of data.
+Andrew Ng gave a talk on this subject, with a slide that summarizes an important point: